-If you’re a fellow pizza lover, all of as sudden – your senses come alive.
+If you’re a fellow pizza lover, all of a sudden – your senses come alive.

 You’ve activated another part of your brain where instead of just “hearing” the story, you’re actually “feeling” it.

-Let your visual content become nuggets that drives sales, boosts your bottom line and connect customers to your brand.
+Let your visual content become nuggets that drive sales, boost your bottom line, and connect customers to your brand.